mofrim/42-exam-dotfiles/readme.md

 it swaps the caps-lock key with the escape key.
 In Vim you quite often have to switch between normal and insert mode.
 So, in order to do this more efficiently it is a good practice to move the ESC key closer to the home-row.
 Plus: who needs Caps-Lock anyway, EXCEPT FOR SHOUTING?
-Which is not very polite :)
+Which of course we never do.

 ## My favorite **vim** motions / words / whatever...